tigoe/SoundExamples/docs/midi-instrument.md

 2. determine when something important has happened (like a state change, or an analog sensor crossing a threshold)
 3. Generate a MIDI message from the sensor event

+### Eight-Key Keyboard
 Here's an example that uses [eight pushbuttons to generate a piano](https://github.com/tigoe/SoundExamples/blob/master/MIDI_examples/MIDIUSBJoystick/MIDIUSBJoystick.ino).
 The eight pushbuttons are attached to pins 0 though 7 just as the one shown above.
 The pushbutton is connected to +Vcc on one side, and to the pin on the other, with a 10-kilohm pulldown resistor from the pin to ground on each one.

 ![Figure 2.
 Eight pushbuttons attached to pins 0-7 of a MKR Zero](img/pushbuttons-8-input_bb.png)

 *Figure 2.
 Eight pushbuttons attached to pins 0-7 of a MKR Zero.
 This uses the same digital input configuration as Figure 1 above.*

+### Joystick Pitch Bender
 Here's another [example that uses a joystick to generate and bend the pitch of a note](https://github.com/tigoe/SoundExamples/blob/master/MIDI_examples/MIDIUSBJoystick/MIDIUSBJoystick.ino).
 A joystick has a built-in pushbutton and two potentiometers.
-This example uses the pushbutton to start or stop a note, and the joystick to generate a pitch bend on the note.
-Pitch bend is a controller type in MIDI that lets you bend a note up or down from its original pitch.
-The joystick's X axis pin is attached to pin A0 and the pushbutton pin, marked SEL, is attached to pin 5.
+This example uses the pushbutton to start or stop a note, and the joystick to generate a pitch bend on the note. ***Pitch bend** is a controller type in MIDI that lets you bend a note up or down from its original pitch.
+The joystick's X axis pin is attached to pin A0 of the MKR Zero.
+The pushbutton pin, marked SEL, is attached to pin 5.
 Note that the pushbutton does not have a pulldown resistor because it is using the Arduino's internal pullup resistor.
 In this case, the pinMode is `INPUT_PULLUP`, and pressed is LOW and unpressed is HIGH.

 ![Figure 3.
 Joystick attached to pins 5 and A0 of a MKR Zero](img/joystick-input_bb.png)

 *Figure  3.
 Joystick attached to pins 5 and A0 of a MKR Zero.
 The pushbutton does not have a pulldown resistor because it is using the Arduino's internal pullup resistor.*

+### Make Your Own Instrument
+You can make all kinds of musical instruments with MIDI by combining pushbuttons and analog sensors like joysticks, potentiometers, and other control sensors.
+Here's a basic plan:

+* First, decide on what physical controls you'll use.
+* Second, decide what MIDI property each control will control: note on and off?
+Pitch bend?
+Instrument selection?
+Volume?
+* Third, decide what change in the control makes something happen: state change of a button?
+Analog sensor crossing a threshold?
+Continuous change?
+* Fourth, write a program that reads that change and prints out a message to the Serial Monitor as a test
+* Finally, replace the Serial messages with a function to generate a MIDI command as you saw above.